 1) Incorrect Counting

 If your opening stock or closing stock is incorrect, then your actual units used will be incorrect.
 Recount your stock.
 Pack fridges neatly so that counting stock becomes easy.
-Be careful of having single cans of coke at the back of the fridge where they cannot be seen.
+Be careful of having single cans of coke at the back of the fridge where they cannot be seen behind the cans that stacked two high.
 Remember that if your closing stock is captured incorrectly, it becomes the opening stock of the next day which will make the next day's stock take also not balance.
 If you see a negative value for Actual Stock Usage, 9 times out of 10 you have miscounted, and your closing stock is greater than your opening stock (the stock had babies).

 2) Incorrect Purchases

-Incorrect capturing of GRV's is the single biggest cause of stock errors and incorrect GP's.
 It is absolutely vital that both the quantity and the price of each stock item is always captured correctly.
 Be sure to capture your quantity of the unit of measure!
-There is a big difference between a unit of measure of "Each" compared to "Box of 1,000" such as in the case of straws.
+There is a big difference between a unit of measure of "Litres" compared to "Bottles".

 4) Short Deliveries